RAMAN1497/Algorithms/README.md

 9. Linear Search

 Aim
-To search for a given key element in an array using linear search and analyze execution time.
+To search for a given key element in an array using linear search.

 Algorithm